High Water Course

 - Back from Centreville Road to Hemlock will be “normal.”
 There will be no alteration of how the course goes through Hemlock.

-- On your way back to Fountainhead you will do the White Loop again before you arrive at the aid station.
+- On your way back to Fountainhead you will do the White Loop a second time before you arrive at the aid station.

 - From Fountainhead, you go straight back as usual to the finish.